Beauregard v Canada: Decision

 The majority of the Supreme Court, whose opinion was written by Chief Justice Brian Dickson, rejected the constitutional challenge.
 In interpreting section 100, the Court noted that section 100 ensures federal judges will receive a salary and pension.
 In terms of Canadian federalism, it gave the responsibility of remuneration to the federal government.
 In terms of separation of powers, it gave the responsibility to Parliament and not the executive.
-Justice Beauregard argued section 100 also had the effect of prohibiting the lessening of benefits once they had already been granted, of providing that judges should not have to contribute toward their pensions, and providing that such contributions should not be taken away from salaries.
+Justice Beauregard argued section 100 also had the effect of prohibiting the lessening of benefits once they had already been granted, provided that judges should not have to contribute toward their pensions, provided that such contributions should not be taken away from salaries.

 The Court noted the previous landmark judicial independence case, Valente v.
 The Queen (1985), established that independence belongs both to a judge and to a court as a whole.
 The Court now explained that this interpretation of independence was appropriate considering the roles of courts.
 While one role is to resolve conflicts, another was to guard the Constitution and constitutional values of the rule of law and fundamental justice.
 Thus, judicial independence is the "lifeblood of constitutionalism in democratic societies."
 The Court then explained judicial independence in Canada has more than one basis.
 One was the existence of federalism, as courts were needed to clarify jurisdictions, especially since Parliament no longer used its power to decide such questions, disallowance.
 The existence of the Canadian Charter of Rights and Freedoms, since 1982, also implies judicial independence is necessary to guard rights.
 Another source of judicial independence could be found in the preamble to the Constitution Act, 1867.
 It stated the Constitution of Canada should be "similar in Principle" to the Constitution of the United Kingdom, and judicial independence was a constitutional principle in the United Kingdom.
 Sections 96 to 100 of the Constitution Act, 1867 were another source.

 Regarding this case, the Court noted that while traditionally judicial independence protects courts from the executive, the relationship between courts and legislatures was now at issue.
 This case also concerned financial security, which Dickson acknowledged was a part of judicial independence since the Act of Settlement 1701 and was reaffirmed by Valente.